 Everyone wants to land on page 1 of a search result.
 And even better, to have photos and other visually juicy eye candy that draws attention to your listing over anyone else’s.
-Fortunately you can do that yourself, and it doesn’t cost a penny.
+Google now lets you do that, no charge, with the Google Business Profile.

 Have you ever noticed that some searches deliver a side panel with photos, hours of operation, and reviews and star ratings?
-This is the Google My Business page where your business is writ large and colorfully.
+This is the Google Business Profile where your business is writ large and colorfully.
 It does attract a lot of attention—and clicks.
-Think of Google My Business as the equivalent of a business Facebook page.
+Think of the Google Business Profile as the equivalent of a business Facebook page.
 But it’s not a page with its own URL that the public visits directly.
 It only comes up on search results pages if Google thinks there’s a match based on the search term or phrase entered.

 Multiple online references to you